The Brutal World of Sam Harris: Part Two

 Harris is right that jihadism is a real problem.
 Right that the Iranian regime was a serious threat.
 Almost certainly right that the Trump administration was reckless.
 All true.

 It does not follow that a campaign killing tens of thousands of civilians was conducted optimally while a precision strike killing very few was the problematic one.
-That conclusion is applying military and political emphasis unevenly and unfairly.
+There is much unnecessary on both sides in both wars but Harris doesn't see any of that.
+He applies military and political emphasis unevenly and unfairly.

-And again this sits fairly profoundly upon the life of Harris himself.
+Dangerous stuff, really.
+And again this sits fairly profoundly upon the life of Harris himself, as a secular meditative guru.

 Beyond meditation there is a world where brutal forces compete.
 In this case, Netanyahu is kicking everyone’s ass.
 Trump is small potatoes with a lot of noise.
 Perfect to hide behind.
-Meditate on that and see if it lessens the suffering brutal forces cause.
+Meditate on that and see if it lessens the suffering brutal forces cause in our world.

 Comments